-Outbound Survey, prepared by Van Cleef Engineering Associates, dated 12/12/2020 (1 sheet)

-- Final Plat, prepared by Van Cleef Engineering Associates, last revised 5/18/2023 (1 sheet) - Flood Hazard Area Delineation Map, prepared by Van Cleef Engineering Associates, last revised 8/22/2022 (1 sheet) - Wetlands Delineation Plan, prepared by Van Cleef Engineering Associates, last revised 11/21/2019 (1 sheet) - Preliminary & Final Site Plan & Final Construction Plans, prepared by Van Cleef Engineering Associates, last revised 5/18/2023 (39 sheets) - Architectural Plans, prepared by Holliday Architects, Inc., last revised 5/19/2023 (24 sheets) - Environmental Impact Statement, prepared by EcolSciences, dated 1/19/2023

-A. Application overview

-- 1. The Applicant proposes to develop the following: - a.
+- Outbound Survey, prepared by Van Cleef Engineering Associates, dated 12/12/2020 (1 sheet) - Final Plat, prepared by Van Cleef Engineering Associates, last revised 5/18/2023 (1 sheet) - Flood Hazard Area Delineation Map, prepared by Van Cleef Engineering Associates, last revised 8/22/2022 (1 sheet) - Wetlands Delineation Plan, prepared by Van Cleef Engineering Associates, last revised 11/21/2019 (1 sheet) - Preliminary & Final Subdivision, Site Plan & Final Construction Plans, prepared by Van Cleef Engineering Associates, last revised 7/28/2023 (39 sheets) - Architectural Plans, prepared by Holliday Architects, Inc., last revised 5/19/2023 (24 sheets) - Environmental Impact Statement, prepared by EcolSciences, dated 1/19/2023 - A. Application overview - 1.
+The Applicant proposes to develop the following: - a.
 Three (3), two-story apartment buildings, containing 18 residential units (total), comprised of 11 affordable units and 7 market rate units - b.
 Thirty six (36), three-bedroom townhouses with driveways and two car garages - c.
-Associated sidewalks, sitting areas, tot lot, bike storage, dog park, etc. - d.
+Associated sidewalks, sitting areas, tot lot, bike storage, dog park, pump station, etc. - d.
 A retention basin (or wet pond) is proposed for stormwater management - i.
 The EIS states the pond has been designed in accordance with NJDEP's new Green Infrastructure Rule amendment. - 2.
 Approximately 13.329 acres of the total site (22.189 acres) is proposed for development with 8.86 acres proposed to be dedicated to the Township, mostly containing wetland areas and stream corridor at the rear of the property (eastern portion).

 - 3. The properties formerly contained single family residential uses and commercial uses which have been demolished. - 4.
 Access is proposed from US Route 206. - 5.
 The properties are located within the Site-Specific Inclusionary Zoning District (SSIZ-3). - 6.
 The proposed development will be served by public water from New Jersey American Water, and sewer from the Township's Pike Brook Wastewater Treatment Plant.
-A pump station is proposed for the southeast part of the site.

-B. Proposed Sewer Connection

-- 1. The Applicant proposes to connect their project to the Pike Brook Wastewater Treatment Plant by constructing a force main through the easterly portion of their property, alongside Fox Brook, and continuing onto adjacent Township property (block 6009 lot 6) which includes a detention basin for the existing neighborhood on Montfort Drive and a portion of which is encumbered with a conservation and drainage easement. - a.
-The easement area through the Township's lot is indicated as a proposed 20' wide sanitary sewer easement totaling 14,174SF ($\approx 1/3$ acre) per sheet 21. - 2.
-This office is of the understanding that the pump station would provide a potential opportunity to connect Harlingen Village residents to sewer, many of whom currently operate on older septic systems and holding tanks. - a.
+A pump station is proposed for the southeast part of the site. - B. Proposed Sewer Connection - 1.
+The Applicant proposes to connect their project to the Pike Brook Wastewater Treatment Plant by constructing a force main through the easterly portion of their property, alongside Fox Brook, and continuing onto adjacent Township property (block 6009 lot 6) which includes a detention basin for the existing neighborhood on Montfort Drive and a portion of which is encumbered with a conservation and drainage easement. - a.
+The easement area through the Township's lot is indicated as a proposed 20' wide sanitary sewer easement totaling 14,174SF (\approx 1/3 acre) per sheet 21. - 2.
+This office is of the understanding that the proposed pump station is sized solely for the capacity of the residents of the proposed development. - a.
 This office understands the value of connecting the Harlingen Village residents to sewer in order to protect health and safety, as well as water quality.
+Many of the residences in Harlingen Village operate on older septic systems and holding tanks.
 However, individual connections cannot be made into the force main, and no gravity line is proposed to service the village of Harlingen.
-The alignment of the force main will solely serve the proposed development of 54 residential units. - 3.
-The Board should discuss alternative alignments for the force main that don't impact critical areas (wetlands, stream corridor, flood hazard area), threatened and endangered species habitat, and existing conservation easements. - 4.
-This office reviewed the project with the Open Space Committee and they are very concerned that the alignment impacts an existing conservation easement on the Township's property (6009/6) and will require significant tree removal.
-The Committee is also concerned about the precedent to be set by this decision that restrictions imposed for conservation purposes can be superseded for other purposes and uses.
+The alignment of the proposed force main will solely serve the proposed development of 54 residential units. - b.
+An alternative plan (Option A) has been provided on sheet 18 to "upsize" the pump station in order to provide a potential opportunity to accommodate flows from offsite users. - 3.
+The Board should discuss alternative alignments for the force main that don't impact critical areas (wetlands, stream corridor, flood hazard area), threatened and endangered species habitat, and existing conservation easements.